Satellite monitoring of global seasonal CO2 and natural carbon cycling

 That seasonal CO2 bloom potentially answers many questions that relate to the magnitude of global ocean upwelling, and the seasonal geostrophic wind “bloom” that ushers both in, may be the icing on the cake.
 After all, upwelling is in great part a coastal phenomenon, and the Northern Hemisphere has the lion’s share of our planet’s coastlines.
 And of course once the gas upwells, a great portion of it is conveyed zonally around and around the planet many times, so that continental areas also turn “red”.

-Accordingly it again appears that the scientific independent review of more recent CO2 global satellite data at a seasonal to monthly resolution, is no longer a timely or straightforward option.
-It would even be trivial and inexpensive for NASA to convert all OCO monthly averaged CO2 atmospheric datasets into clear, free, easy-to-find high-resolution graphics, for all.
-Instead, they appear to pour significant resources into contradictory representations of natural global seasonal CO2.
+I’ll continue to explore the available representations of natural global seasonal CO2 for consistency.
 Here’s an example below.
 On the left is the average December CO2 distribution from the data-centric AIRS satellite program .
-To its right is a far more popular graphic, viewed by millions over nearly a decade which shows a contradictory December CO2 distribution from the OCO program.
+To its right is a more popular graphic, viewed by millions over nearly a decade which shows a contradictory December CO2 distribution from the OCO program.
 And it seems many viewers of this video believe it to be real data as well even though careful reading shows it is a simulation.
 The data on the left indicates low CO2 across the Arctic over December while the OCO graphic on the right indicates high CO2 across the Arctic over December.
 Both AIRS and OCO cannot be right.

-It’s possible that NASA, which runs both the AIRS and OCO satellite programs, has not publicly compared results between them.
-I can do them a solid and screen capture a few relevant images from Figure 3 of Reference :
+It’s possible that NASA, which runs both the AIRS and OCO satellite programs, has not yet publicly compared results between them.
+I can at least screen capture a few relevant images from Figure 3 of Reference :

-While we wait for NASA to catch up on transparency and credibility, the AIRS satellite data already available can keep one busy for some time.
+The AIRS satellite data already available can keep one busy for some time.
 For one thing, the pool of high CO2 surrounding Greenland for May and June is intriguing.
 It’s an amazing Rosetta Stone I think, which likely will eventually help tightly bind global wind circulation to global atmospheric CO2.
-You’d never recognize it if you only examined NASA’s mainstream messaging.
 So why is Greenland insulated from the CO2 bloom?
 Is that from atmospheric downwelling?
 If that’s the case, even more questions emerge.
 The resource of was a pioneering advance in my view because it seems to offer both answers and to invite further interesting questions.

 WHY IS CO2 REALLY RISING?